-The TC, under the direction of the PRT, would review any alternative state proposals under this section and provide to the Management Board its evaluation of the adequacy of such proposals.
+The TC, under the direction of the PRT, shall review any alternative state proposals under this section and provide to the Management Board its evaluation of the adequacy of such proposals.

-Following the first full year of implementation of an alternate management program, the PRT would have the responsibility of evaluating the effects of the program to determine if the measures were equivalent with the standards of the FMP and subsequent amendments or addenda.
-The PRT would report to the Management Board on the performance of the alternate program.
+Following the first full year of implementation of an alternate management program, the PRT shall be responsible for evaluating the effects of the program to determine if the measures were equivalent with the standards of the FMP and subsequent amendments or addenda.
+The PRT will report to the Management Board on the performance of the alternate program.